sourcegraph/about/content/blogposts/2022/git-vs-perforce.md

 The P4API component accounted for the largest improvement in performance by solving the first bottleneck in the network I/O. Designed for multithreading, the P4API issues Perforce server API calls and handles stored data completely in memory, so there is no disk I/O while downloading CLs.

 The p4-fusion algorithm selects the change lists on the Perforce server, identifying all the changes that need to be dragged over.
-However, this is not blind mass migration.
+However, this is not a completely naive mass migration.
 It is done smartly by bringing over only those specific change lists that need to be cloned rather than a complete duplication, lending itself to a more lean, efficient operation.

 ### ThreadPool